 Thai people are kind, helpful and respectful, so if you see that someone special, don’t be afraid to introduce yourself :)

-This is a very good Soi with a lot of good places to hang out and tons of tourist and local girls
+According to Mr. Romance, this is a very good Soi with a lot of good places to hang out and tons of tourists.

 Meet Advidi there